Benchmarking TD-DFT and Wave Function Methods for Oscillator Strengths and Excited-State Dipole Moments: Results and Discussion

 \subsubsection{Response \emph{vs} expectation formalisms}

 Figure \ref{Figure-3} presents the MSD and MAD for oscillator strengths computed with the ISR and LR formalisms for ADC(2) and the EOM and LR formalisms for CC2, CCSD, and CC3.
 Again, one notices that the deviations between the various formalisms are magnified when one considers second-order computational methods.
 For the CC approaches, EOM generally yields larger oscillator strengths than LR, but as noted previously, \cite{Car09b,Kan14} these effects are relatively mild with changes of 4\%\ for CC2 and 2\%\ for CCSD, the changes becoming essentially zero with CC3.
 Of course, it is likely that the differences between the EOM and LR oscillator strengths would be exacerbated for larger compounds. \cite{Car09b} For ADC(2), the Q-CHEM (ISR) and TURBOMOLE (LR) implementations yield distinct $f$ estimates, the ISR scheme providing smaller values, with a MAD of 9\%\ between the two schemes.
 Interestingly, at the ADC(2) level, the impact of the selected formalism is about a third of the one of the gauge as one can see by comparing Figures \ref{Figure-2} and \ref{Figure-3}.
+Test calculations (Table S19) hint that the effects on these formalisms are similar with the triple- and quadruple-$\zeta$ basis sets.